Prof9/PixelPet/README.md

 Generates a tilemap + tileset from the workbench bitmap.
 The bitmap is processed left-to-right, top-to-bottom.

-The `<format>` parameter specifies the bitmap format that is used.
+The `<format>` parameter specifies the tilemap format that is used.
 This also specifies whether the generated tiles will be indexed.
 Note that, to generate indexed tiles, the appropriate palettes must first be loaded or extracted.

 If `--append` is present, then any new tilemap entries and tiles are appended to the current workbench tilemap and tileset.
 Otherwise, both the current tilemap and tileset are cleared first.

-By default, PixelPet will attempt to reduce the number of tiles in the tileset by eliminating tiles that are already in the tileset, either as-is or flipped horizontally, vertically or in both directions -- provided that the bitmap format supports this.
+By default, PixelPet will attempt to reduce the number of tiles in the tileset by eliminating tiles that are already in the tileset, either as-is or flipped horizontally, vertically or in both directions -- provided that the tilemap format supports this.
 However, you can use the `--no-reduce` option to disable this; if this option is present, PixelPet will add every single tile from the workbench bitmap to the tileset as a new tile.

 The `--x`, `--y`, `--width` and `--height` options can be used to process only a portion of the workbench bitmap.
 The workbench bitmap will not be changed, but it will be processed as if it was cropped using the given parameters, and the first tile begins in the top left corner of the cropped bitmap.
 By default, the entire workbench bitmap is processed.